norbelcasasmurillo/welcome-message/README.md

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Compute)
+- Microsoft Azure (Virtual Machines/Computer) (Optional unless you on't have access to mutliple desktops within a Domain Controller and Local Users)
+- Remote Desktop (Optional unless you on't have access to mutliple desktops within a Domain Controller and Local Users)
+- Group Policy Management
-- Remote Desktop
+- Avtive Directory
-- Internet Information Services (IIS)

 <h2>Operating Systems Used </h2>